miramar-labs/miramar-labs.github.io/_posts/2021-03-13-cuda-vscode.markdown

 }
 ```

-This allows me to quickly build the active .cu file.
-Note the addition of the -G flag, which generates the right symbols
+This allows me to quickly build the active .cu file (Note the addition of the -G flag)
-for stepping into the actual CUDA kernel code in the debugger.

 For debugging, CUDA has it's own modified version of gdb (cuda-gdb), so now we need a launcher: